Suitability of Rhodesian Ridgebacks for Different Types of Owners

 Rhodesian Ridgebacks can be good family dogs when they are:

-Well-Socialized: Proper socialization from a young age is crucial.
+- Well-Socialised: Proper socialisation from a young age is crucial.
 It helps them become comfortable and well-behaved around children and other pets.

 Are Rhodesian Ridgebacks Good Around Children?

-Rhodesian Ridgebacks can be good around children when they are well-socialized and raised in a family environment.
+Rhodesian Ridgebacks can be good around children when they are well-socialised and raised in a family environment.
 They are often described as gentle and affectionate with children when the following conditions are met:

 Suitability of Rhodesian Ridgebacks for Indoor vs. Outdoor Living